SSL Certificate Stuck Pending After Custom Domain Setup

 How to spot it:

-dig CAA yourdomain.com
+dig CAA yourdomain.com +short

 3. Cloudflare proxy (orange cloud) intercepts the challenge

-4. Wrong record type for platform requirement
+4. Wrong record type or stale conflicting record

-5. Domain isn’t yet verified on the platform
+5. Domain isn’t verified on the platform

 6. AAAA record points elsewhere